How Much Does It Cost to Rent a Commercial Kitchen?

 Source: Peerspace

+how much do commercial kitchens cost to rent and what factors affect their price?
 First, you need to consider the size of the space you’ll need and what you’ll be doing in the kitchen.
 Then, take into account where you are located and how often you’ll want to use the space.

-Many commercial kitchens require a monthly lease and security deposit on top of an hourly rate — which typically ranges from $15 to $30 per hour.
+Many commercial kitchens require a monthly lease and security deposit on top of an hourly rate, which typically ranges from $15 to $30 per hour.
 Plus, the monthly leases or memberships include deposits and minimums of $500 to several thousand dollars.
 This makes it hard for those that just want to use a kitchen a few times a year.

 Based on these estimates, it could cost several thousands of dollars just to book a commercial kitchen for one event.

-All Peerspace venues are priced by the hour and have a minimum number of hours that you must rent them.
 Let’s take the commercial kitchens on Peerspace we mentioned above as pricing examples for booking a commercial kitchen on our platform:

 Remember, Peerspace’s handy filters let you search for commercial kitchens in cities across the globe that fall within a specific price range.
-That makes it easy for you to find a well-equipped commercial kitchen that suits your budget, location, and amenity needs!
+That makes it easy for you to find a well-equipped commercial kitchen that suits your budget, location, and amenity needs.

 Source: Peerspace